pietheinstrengholt/azure-ml-data-science-400/day-02/Hands-on-lab04.md

 For the Batch scoring solution, you need to build ML pipelines you have seen on LAB02.

 The batch inferencing, or batch scoring method, is the most usual in the real-life usages.
-So why choosing batch over real-time:
+So why choosing **batch over real-time**:

- .
-The costs: On the cloud, you pay depending on your usage of ressources.
+ . *The costs*: On the cloud, you pay depending on your usage of ressources.
 In the batch scoring scenario, you switch on the compte target used to score the data only when you need it.
 So you avoid the cost of a 24/7 up and running machine.

-.
-Genericity: Using the pipelines patterns, batch scoring is more generic and so more re-usable/replicable than a real-time solution.
+. *Genericity*: Using the pipelines patterns, batch scoring is more generic and so more re-usable/replicable than a real-time solution.

-.
-Simplicity: While Batch inferencing simply deals with data loaded on your Azure datastore, and then send the results to another storage, real-time endpoints can be accessed by any type of program or application, that's why you often have to bring some more customizations into them.
+. *Simplicity*: While Batch inferencing simply deals with data loaded on your Azure datastore, and then send the results to another storage, real-time endpoints can be accessed by any type of program or application, that's why you often have to bring some more customizations into them.

 For the real-time scoring solution, you will build scoring endpoints hosted on the Compute Target of your choice.

-Real-time inferencing is usualy more expensive and more complex to operate.
+**Real-time inferencing** is usualy more expensive and more complex to operate.
 But they are a must have for many real life use cases, for instance:

-.
-Online products recommendations
+- Online products recommendations

-.
-Online moderation
+- Online moderation

-.
-Fraud detection
+- Fraud detection

-.
-Predictive maintenance of industrial assets
+- Predictive maintenance of industrial assets

-## Lab overview
+## Prerequisites

-In this lab you will use the COVID-19 Case Surveillance Public Use Data to make some two-class classifications, to see if the model estimates if yes or not the patient will survive.
-Then, not in the lab but if you wish, you will use the probability of this estimation to get an intuition of the level of risk of an infected patient.

-.
-Preparing a model: You will use your current [Azure Machine Learning compute instance](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-manage-compute-instance?tabs=python)
-You will do some data exploration and preparation.
+ - Knowledge of Python
-You will use some supervised machine learning algorithms to produce a scoring model.
+ - Knowledge of machine learning algorithms

-.
-Deploying the endpoint for development and tests purposes using your local compute instance.
-Then you will deploy your real-time scoring model, evaluate the model itself, score some data with it, and validate it works (basic testings)

-.
-Deploying the endpoint for real-life usage using the compute instance of your choice.

-All the compute resources you will use are fully managed and maintained by the Azure platform, you just have to cherry-pick the appropriate one depending on your performance needs vs. costs.

-In the following exercises, you will train a Machine Learning model, create a Docker container image to score (i.e. evaluate) your model then deploy this container image with a managed compute resource, test your scoring endpoint to start using your model for real, then monitor it to constantly check it's still running accurately and see if there is a need to retrain it.

-*The functional purpose of this lab*: During the COVID-19 pandemic, a key question has been to understand which patients were the most at risk, for instance to give some priority to vaccination access or to more or less close symptoms monitoring.
-In this lab, depending on some parameters that are easy to access, you would be able to evaluate the risk for a patient as soon as he presents himself in a laboratory.

-## Lab prerequisites

-A Workspace on Azure Machine Learning, and a Compute target up and running, but you should have at least one from former labs.

 ## Exercise 1 - Train a Classifier

-### Task 1 - LAB04_1_Data_Preparation.ipynb
+### Task 1 - Data preparation

 First, you want to explore the data to understand them and maybe prepare them so that a machine can have optimal exploitation of your data in the context of the defined purpose.